Hawkeye000/mastermind/README.md

 4. Repeat until it wins.

 As this game is an excercise in illustrating software engineering, OOP, and project organization rather than computer science, the code is not optimized for minimal number of guesses.

+See [Mastermind Algorithm] (http://en.wikipedia.org/wiki/Mastermind_%28board_game%29#Five-guess_algorithm) on Wikipedia for more info.